 Instead of going North, I’m stuck at home

-I’m grateful that I got a peek of life in beautiful Mexico during the eight weeks I spent there.
+I’m grateful that I got to enjoy life in beautiful Mexico during the eight weeks I spent there.
 When the news about the coronavirus emerged, I knew I had to book a flight back to Canada pretty fast.
 I made it back just in time before things turned bad.

 What I learned during the Coronavirus Pandemic